pstetz/slowmo/README.md

 - Account for subjects that use average onsets
 - Search Flywheel or dicoms and gather all information on task
   - slice order, operator, date, time, etc (get more than I plan to use)
+- Add button press to the onset times

 ### Notes